NovaVector-Holdings/novavector-website/CONTRIBUTING.md

 # NovaVector Website - Development Workflow

+## ⚠️ Critical: Zero-Downtime Deployment Protocol

+**The live website must NEVER go down during updates.** Vercel's atomic deployment ensures this:

+1. **Current version stays live** while new version builds
+2. **New version deploys to a preview URL** for testing
+3. **Only after successful build** does the new version go live
+4. **Instant rollback** available if issues are discovered

+**This means:**
+- ✅ Visitors always see a working site
+- ✅ No "under construction" or error pages
+- ✅ Changes only go live after successful deployment
+- ✅ Previous version remains available for rollback

+---

 ## Required Steps for All Changes

 **Every feature or change to the website MUST follow this workflow:**